The Adventure of the Christmas Pudding: Television

 "Four and Twenty Blackbirds" had a few changes from the original stories.
 Captain Hastings, Chief Inspector Japp and Miss Lemon are added to the story.
-George Lorrimer is a theatre manager, unlike in the short story he is a doctor.
+George Lorrimer is a theatre manager, unlike in the short story where he is a doctor.
 The death of Anthony Gascoine is shown and it is shown that Anthony had a housekeeper.
-Henry Gascoine was not married, unlike in the short story Poirot mentioned his wife came to London after his death to be present on will reading.
+Henry Gascoine was not married, whereas in the short story his wife came to London to be present for the will reading after his death.

 "The Dream" is adapted as tenth and last episode of Agatha Christie's Poirot series one.
 The adaptation had a few changes.
 Captain Hastings and Miss Lemon are added to the story.
 Inspector Barnett had been replaced by recurring character Chief Inspector Japp.
 After Poirot's denouement, Hugo Cornworthy tried to escape and got into a fight with Hastings, but was caught by Joanna Farley's boyfriend Herbert.

 "Greenshaw's Folly" was adapted as part of the sixth series of Agatha Christie's Marple, starring Julia McKenzie.
 The plot element of "The Thumb Mark of St. Peter" was woven into the adaptation.